Lith/strapi-plugin-notification-expo/README.md

 ### Database information

-This plugin will add 3 tables into your project :
+This plugin will add 2 tables into your project :
-- `expotokens` : list of all Expo tokens (platform, "Expo push token", user)
+- `expotokens` : list of all Expo tokens (platform, "Expo push token", strapi `user`)
 - `exponotifications`: list of all Notification with a state
-- `exponotifications_users` : list of all users than will received the notification

 ### 🚀 Features